soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 - Which is the typical situation for systems if we let `iso` in `Next Mode`?
 - If the technician does not control the disk, just let `iso` do what it wants

+## ✅ How to check my partition in my computer

 #### ✔️ In windows

+- to check how is my partition in my computer
 - you can see this with command `Win+R>diskmgmt.msc`
 - it creates three partitions